llctrautmann/Obsidian/004 Publish/trautmann2024a.md

 There exist only limited information on tri-party Repo and even less information/statistical data on bilateral bespoke repo transactions.

 In sum, this should explain why the US government debt does not matter as of right now.
 We are still living in a collateral-based system, in which US government debt - and here especially on-the-run treasuries - are not valuable because they yield the buyers some amount of coupon.
 US debt is simply necessary in a risk-averse system lacking hq collateral.
 Everybody in the system needs collateral for their funding purposes.
+With that dynamic underpinning everything, the issuer of the best-of-the-best collateral can do virtually whatever they want.

+This biggest issue here is, that this system is not viable in the long run.